umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index-v9.md

 ## Initial View

 After logging in to an Umbraco 9 project you will be presented with a dashboard containing a wide array of buttons and features.
-In this guide you will gain a quick overview of what each button does.
+Let's quickly go through what each feature does.

-### 1. The Dashboard
+### The Dashboard

+By default, there are two dashboards available:

-The first tab in the dashboard is **Getting Started** which provides helpful information about Umbraco.
-The second tab is **Redirect URL Management** which redirects published pages which are renamed or moved to the new page in your project.
+1. The **Getting Started** dashboard provides helpful information about Umbraco.
+2. The **Redirect URL Management** dashboard displays the original and redirected links of the published pages which are moved to a new location in your project.

 ![The Dashboard](images/The-Dashboards-v9.png)

-### 2. Search, Help, and Profile Settings
+### Search, Help, and Profile Settings

-In the top right corner of the screen, is the **Search** field where you can search for the content, that you are looking for.
-The next icon is the **Help** icon which provides different Help options such as Tours, Umbraco TV, and Umbraco Documentation.
+1. The **Search** bar allows you to search for the content in your entire project.
+2. The **Help** icon provides different Help options such as Tours, Umbraco TV, and Umbraco Documentation.
-The last icon is your **profile** which allows you to edit your profile and password.
+3. The **profile** icon allows you to edit your profile, change the password, and Logout from the application.

 ![Search, help and profile.](images/Search-and-help-v9.png)

-### 3. The Sections menu
+### The Sections Menu

 The following sections are available in the backoffice: